Vangyache Kaap Recipe

 Vangyache Kaap (Maharashtrian Pan Fried Crispy Eggplants) is a traditional Maharashtrian dish made using large purple eggplants.
 It is very similar to the popular Bengali Begun Bhaja.

-Brinjal is sliced into thick roundels, coated with spicy masala, semolina rice flour mixture, and then pan-fried until golden brown and crispy.
+Brinjal is sliced into thick roundels, coated with spicy masala and a semolina rice flour mixture, and then pan-fried until golden brown and crispy.

 It is quite popular in Maharashtrian homes and is served with Varan Bhaat (dal rice) or Khichdi for a comforting weekday meal.